electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/navigationandinfotainment/_index.md

 ---
 title: Navigation & Infotainment
 linktitle: Navigation & Infotainment
-description: In the Infotainment & Navigation package, Audi connect bundles functions that take entertainment, information and comfort to a new level.
+description: In the Infotainment & Navigation package, Audi connect bundles functions that take entertainment, information, and comfort to a new level.
 weight: 1
 ---